nodejs/undici/README.md

 * https://fetch.spec.whatwg.org/#forbidden-response-header-name
 * https://github.com/wintercg/fetch/issues/6

 The [Fetch Standard](https://fetch.spec.whatwg.org) requires implementations to exclude certain headers from requests and responses.
-Undici does not filter out these headers.
+In browser environments, some headers are forbidden so the user agent remains in full control over them.
+In Undici, these constraints are removed to give more control to the user.

 ### `undici.upgrade([url, options]): Promise`